-- Close any surplus bank accounts, credit card accounts and any subscriptions your might have.
+- Close any surplus bank accounts, credit card accounts and any subscriptions you might have.

 - You’ll have to pay taxes if you have money wired into your Aussie account, so it is best to set-up an offshore company and bank account where you’ve relocated to.
 Again: keep documentary evidence of account closures.

-- Open equivalent credit card accounts and bank accounts as possible in new location.
+- Open equivalent credit card accounts and bank accounts as possible in a new location.

 - Get rid of cars and marine vessels, or transfer them out of your name.

 - Real Estate: sell it.
-You’ll be taxed at same rate if you are abroad.
+You’ll be taxed at the same rate if you are abroad.
 While you are at it, write to your real estate agent indicating your intention to leave Australia long term.
-Less assets equals more paper showing your intention.
+Fewer assets equals more paper showing your intention.